CSCfi/ansible-workshops/etherpad_deployment_demo/README.md

 placed into an Ansible variable using the `register` keyword.
 The variable is then used to dynamically add the freshly created hosts to Ansible's inventory.
 The `add_host` module is used for this.
-An inventory file is also generated (`etherpad_inventory`), though this is not used during the Ansible run.
+An inventory file is also generated (`ansible_inventory`), though this is not used during the Ansible run.
 It can be used once the stack is running for troubleshooting purposes.

 **Connection to hosts with no public IP through a bastion host.**

-The virtual machine used to host Etherpad is also used as a bastion host to connect to the database backend.
+The virtual machine used to host Bastion node is used as a bastion host to connect to the ansible nodes.
 This is achieved by using the ProxyCommand feature of SSH.
 The ProxyCommand option is filled in using `ansible_ssh_common_args` set in the context of the database cluster nodes (see `group_vars/`).

-**Automatic generation of passwords.**

-The database passwords required are generated automatically using Ansible's `lookup` function.
-This function generates a password and puts it in a file under `playbooks/credentials`.
-If the file is already in place, the password in it will be used instead.
-You can see this in the database configuration playbook.

 ### Caveats